withastro/docs/src/pages/en/guides/styling.md

 When conflicting CSS rules apply to the same element, browsers first use _specificity_ and then _order of appearance_ to determine which value to show.

-If one rule is more _specific_ than another, no matter where the CSS rule appears, it will take precedence:
+If one rule is more _specific_ than another, no matter where the CSS rule appears, its value will take precedence:

 ```astro title="MyComponent.astro"
 <style>